 Dr Bell returned to Britain in 1797, because of poor health.
 He founded schools in Leith and elsewhere, using the model of his “Madras System”, (including Madras College in his home town, St Andrews).
 Dr Bell’s School in Leith was opened in 1835.

 On his death in 1832, he left £120,000.
 Of this, £10,000 was left to each of the towns of Edinburgh, Glasgow, Inverness, Aberdeen, Cupar and Leith.
 He is buried in Westminster Abbey.

 Dr Bell’s School in Leith was taken over by Leith School Board, and became a primary school in 1892.
-The building now houses Dr Bell’s Family Centre, Stanwell Nursery and private flats.
+The building now houses Dr Bell’s Family Centre, Stanwell Nursery as well as private flats.

 Find out more about Dr Bell’s Family Centre